 The different types of expected benefits include direct use, indirect use, nonuse, or passive use, consumptive, and non-consumptive benefits.
-While the magnitude of some of these types of benefits has been studied, none of these types of benefits has been studied in direct association with critical habitat designation for the MHI IFKW.
+While the magnitude of some of these types of benefits has been studied in direct association with critical habitat designation for the MHI IFKW.
 Further, in all cases, the types of economic benefits associated with critical habitat designation are largely co-extensive with listing the MHI IFKW as endangered.
 As a result, it is very difficult to quantify the total value of economic benefit to be expected from the action of designating critical habitat at this time.
 It is clear, however, that critical habitat designation will contribute additional economic benefits of the same type that are generated by the listing.
 Additional information on this may be found in Chapter 12 of this report.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

-This report also includes an Initial Regulatory Flexibility Analysis (IRFA) assessing the impact of the potential critical habitat area on small entities.
-The only entities identified with potential impacts (and for which projects are already planned) related to the potential critical habitat designation are NMFS, NMFS-SFD (as an action agency), U.S. Navy (DoD), USCG, USACE, BOEM, and two developers of offshore wind energy projects: AWH and Progression.
+This report also includes a Final Regulatory Flexibility Analysis (FRFA) assessing the impact of the critical habitat area on small entities.
+The only entities identified with potential impacts (and for which projects are already planned) related to the critical habitat designation are NMFS, NMFS-SFD (as an action agency), U.S. Navy (DoD), USCG, USACE, BOEM, and two developers of offshore wind energy projects: AWH and Progression.
 Of these impacted entities, all exceed the size criterion established by the Small Business Administration (SBA) for entities in their respective sectors.